 & Payment Assistance

-At PennyMac, our first concern is that families are safe when there is a disaster.
+At PennyMac, our first concern is that our customers and their families are safe when there is a disaster.
 Whether the disaster caused damage to your home or your place of employment we know this may be a difficult time.
 We understand how important your home is to you and your family and want to remove some of the worry during this time.
-Here are some steps you can take to quickly understand what declaration type you are in and what assistance is available:
+Here are some steps you can take to quickly understand what assistance is available:

 - Confirm if you are in a FEMA declared disaster area for individual assistance.
 You can do this online at www.DisasterAssistance.gov or you can call (800) 621-FEMA (3362).
-Not sure the difference between individual assistance and public assistance?
-Go to www.fema.gov/disaster-declaration-process.
+Not sure of the difference between individual assistance and public assistance?
+Go to www.fema.gov/disasters/disaster-declarations.

 - The information you receive from FEMA will determine what type of short term relief PennyMac can provide to you.